 Buying a new mattress is overwhelming, let alone finding one that’s the right firmness.
 While a soft, plush bed is the image we conjure up in our minds when we think of a comfortable mattress, some prefer a firmer surface to rest on at night.
 Firm mattresses can be ideal for heavier sleepers, those with certain health conditions, and stomach or back sleepers.

-A 2011 study found that sleeping on a mattress that’s too firm or too soft for you can lead to poorer sleep, less energy during the day, and even increased pain.
+Sleeping on a mattress that’s too firm or too soft for you can lead to poorer sleep, less energy during the day, and even increased pain.
 If you’re dealing with any one of these problems, your mattress may be to blame.
 Your ideal mattress firmness depends on your body weight, sleeping position, and even if you sleep with a partner.

 We carry five different mattresses, all of which range in firmness, so if you’re looking for a firmer mattress you’re best suited on an AS2 or AS1.